 Both payment gateway options allow students to pay using credit or debit cards, PayPal (for USD purchases), and Google or Apple pay.
 However, both options need to have BackOffice enabled to accept Paypal payments from students.
 Also note that Paypal is only available in USD at this time.

-Both options are also subject to the same Teachable transaction fees.
-Those are 10%+$1 on the Free plan, 5% on the Basic plan, and 0% on the Pro and Business plans.
+Both options are also subject to the same Teachable transaction fees if you are on the Starter plan.

 Teachable BackOffice